vivo-community/VIVOPhotoDataGenerator/README.md

 # VIVO Photo Data Generator
-This code generate triples and file directory required for person photos to be displayed in VIVO.
+This code generate triples and file directories required for person photos to be displayed in VIVO.

 Run the jar file as below:
 ```